r-follador/delta-relief/README.md

 ![visualization_trial_1.png](readme-files/visualization_trial_1.png)

-n scientific visualizations, elevation data is often rendered using *hillshading*.
+In scientific visualizations, elevation data is often rendered using *hillshading*.

 This produces a natural-looking terrain representation, but it requires significant tuning to make subtle features visible, especially in hilly terrain.
 (I couldn't manage for the Roman camp).
 So it's not ideal for our purposes.

 ![visualization_trial_2.png](readme-files/visualization_trial_2.png)

-Our focus is not on absolute elevation, but on detecting subtle terrain variations.
+Our focus is not on absolute elevation but on detecting subtle terrain variations.

 To achieve this, we compute the slope at each point: an approximation of the first derivative along both axes.